PrabodhBadwaik27/Data-Science-Concepts/ML-Algorithms/Multiple Linear Regression/README.md

 2. ***Dummy Variables***
 **Dummy Variables** are the columns which are newly created for every value present in the *categorical variables* in dataset.
-**Dummy Variable Trap** (concept) suggests to necessarily omit one dummy variable for every categorical variable.
+**Dummy Variable Trap** (concept) suggests to necessarily omit one dummy variable for every categorical variable since conceptually it's redundant to have a dummy variable for all the categorical variables.

+3. As stated before in regards of OLS assumptions, ML Engineer doesn't necessarily need to take any additional steps for **avoiding dummy variable trap** and **Model building type** for model training.
+The reason is, the SciKit-Learn library itself takes care of both the aspects.